-Leaving the Place d'Armes and passing to the north by DuFort Street, the visitor comes to the City Post Office, erected in 1872, on the site of an old building, which had a world of romantic history connected with it.
-The famous Golden Dog, a puzzle to so many, occupies its old position above the door on Buade street.
+by Fort Street, the visitor comes to the north by Fort Street, the visitor comes to the City Post Office, erected in 1872, on the site of an old building, which had a world of romantic history connected with it.
+The famous Golden Dog, a puzzle to so many, occupies its old position above the door on Buade street, just opposite the Chien d'Or restaurant, as much resorted to in these days as was the site of the Post Office, when Admiral Nelson and Montgomery frequented it.
 Underneath the Golden Dog are the lines:

-Je suis un chien qui ronge l'os, En le rongeant je prends mon repos, Un temps viendras qui n'est pas venu, Que je mordray qui m'aura mordu.
+Je suis un chien qui ronge l'os, En le rongeant je prends mon repos, Un temps viendra qui n'est pas venu, Que je mordray qui m'aura mordu.